 - Plan projects with engineering faculty and students.
 Advising students, establish goals, and troubleshoot when problems arise.
 Complete projects on time by given deadlines.

 - Use tools and equipment with expertise gained through extensive experience and /or specialized training.
-Must be able to improvise and make parts with available equipment.
+Improvise and make parts with available equipment.

 - Other duties include submitting requisitions and ordering items needed for engineering students, faculty, and the machine shop.
 Following up with the purchasing department and shipping/receiving making sure that parts, instruments and equipment arrive on time.